TUdby/RSA-Educational/README.md

  [9.
 RSA using the Chinese Remainder Theorem](#9-rsa-with-crt)

- - In this section we bring together CRT and everything else we have learned to make a surprisingly elegent and efficient algorithm for RSA encryption.
+ - In this section we bring together CRT and RSA to make a surprisingly elegent and efficient algorithm for RSA encryption.

 ## 1. The Basic Algorithm